Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 MobileBERT

-MobileBERT compresses and accelerates BERT specifically for mobile and resource-limited devices, while keeping accuracy high.
+MobileBERT compresses and speeds up BERT for mobile and low-resource devices.
+It does this while keeping accuracy high.

 Its key properties:

-• It is task-agnostic — fine-tune it for any NLP task without task-specific modifications, just like BERT.
+• It is task-agnostic.
+We fine-tune it for any NLP task with no task-specific changes, just like BERT.

-• It uses a "thin" version of BERT-large with bottleneck structures plus balanced self-attention and feed-forward blocks to cut the computational load.
+• It uses a thin version of BERT-large with bottleneck structures.
+It also balances the self-attention and feed-forward blocks to cut the compute load.

-• It is trained by transferring knowledge from an inverted-bottleneck BERT-large (IB-BERT) teacher, so the small model retains the larger model's quality.
+• It is trained by transferring knowledge from an inverted-bottleneck BERT-large (IB-BERT) teacher.
+So the small model keeps the larger model's quality.

 • It is 4.3× smaller and 5.5× faster than BERT-base, with competitive results on GLUE and SQuAD.